akshiv/phys408FourierOptics/LabNoteBook.md

 |Collimating Lens Offset($\Delta$)|3.05|
 |Object Plane from knife edge|107.1 |

-The distances from the back of several objects to the center of the lenses/
+The distances from the back of several objects to the center of the lenses/apertures is reco
 | Object | Offset Distances (cm)|
 |--|--|
 |Spatial Filter Offset ($\Delta$)|11.5|